-It was people like him that made me not want to give up getting off the bottom of the diving pool a week later.
+It was people like Mister Lynch that made me not want to give up getting off the bottom of the diving pool a week later.
 I tried helping him out at church once, but wasn't up to it.
-I had decided to be an altar-helper along with my brother Peter who was a whiz at it.
+I had decided to be an altar-helper along with my brother Peter who was skilled at it.
 The altar-helpers fetch stuff for the Catholic priest during the formal celebration of the mass.

 I didn't make it halfway through the event before I started keeling over from the warm temperature up there in the higher part of the building.
 I got up and wobbled over in front of the heavenly host to the sacristy.
 That's where the priest works out of and is also where his woman house-helper stations herself.